brenohildebrand/42-Kit/docs/GUIDE.md

 # Guide

 Welcome!
 This is the right place to learn how ft_framework works.
+After reading it you should know the patterns and the main functions one need to have a good time

 ## Overview